 - Provide management recommendations and offer mitigative measures to assist in the implementation of the project.

 OzArk has qualified staff to help you achieve biodiversity offsetting for your development proposal.
-We can run the Biodiversity Assessment Methodology 2017 to determine the impact on biodiversity and assess the number and types of credits that are required to offset the impacts.
+We use the Biodiversity Assessment Methodology (BAM) to determine the impact on biodiversity and assess the number and types of credits that are required to offset the impacts.

 Biodiversity offsets work by protecting and managing biodiversity values in one area in exchange for impacts on biodiversity values in another.
 Offsetting is a practical tool to assist decision makers who need to balance the relative environmental, social and economic merits of a development proposal.